Editor's Note: This post was originally published in February 2020 and has been updated with additional information and newer resources in May 2023.

 Keeping your content marketing fresh, your search engine keywords up-to-date, and increasing your digital reputation can ultimately help your website rank better and show up in more of those valuable search results.

 Higher placement in the Google search results and loads of good reviews can also help you to earn higher revenues.
-Creating an online reputation management strategy will help you to gain better ratings, more social popularity, and followers, which all help increase sales.
+Creating an online reputation management strategy will help you to gain better ratings, more social popularity, and more followers, which all help increase sales.

 How to Safeguard Your Digital Reputation